 Where to Find the Digital Enablement Fee

 Depending on the pricing model your processor uses, you may see the Digital Enablement Fee listed or you may not.
-The fee should be listed on interchange plus and tiered statements, but will usually not be listed on flat rate statements.
-Note that just because the fee isn’t listed on a flat rate statement doesn’t mean that you aren’t paying it.
-It simply means that the fee is lumped in with other charges and packaged under one “rate.”
+Processors using interchange plus or tiered pricing typically list the fee.
+Flat rate processors do not.
+Note that just because the flat rate processor doesn’t list the fee doesn’t mean that you aren’t paying it.
+It simply means that they’ve lumped the fee with other charges and packaged it under one “rate.”
 More on that in the flat rate section below.

 It’s also worth noting that while the fee will usually be listed on a tiered statement, it usually is not disclosed as part of your “rate” when signing up with the processor, which can make your pricing appear lower than it will really be.
 You can identify tiered processing by the presence of “qualified” and “non-qualified” rates.
 Look for anything labeled QUAL, NONQUAL, or NQUAL.
 Read more about tiered pricing.